-UWFox Student Balloon Mapping ProgramDo-it-yourself balloon mapping is a great way to create original remotely sensed data at a very low cost, all while getting students involved in creating and processing geographic data for various uses.
-At UWFox, I've been developing a student balloon mapping program where under my supervision, students launch a tethered weather balloon with an attached camera to create geographic imagery of various points of interest.
-It's an activity that really allows students to get a hands-on educational experience with remote sensing and GIS.
+Mansfield Student Balloon Mapping ProgramDo-it-yourself balloon mapping is a great way to create original remotely sensed data at a very low cost, all while getting students involved in creating and processing geographic data for various uses.
+At UWFox, I developed a student balloon mapping program where under my supervision, students launched a tethered weather balloon with an attached camera to create geographic imagery of various points of interest.
+I've brought the experience with me with my new position at Mansfield, because it's an activity that really allows students to get a hands-on educational experience with remote sensing and GIS.

 Our initial launch!
 The mission's objectives were to create high resolution and up-to-date remotely sensed imagery of the UWFox campus and to experiment with best practices for balloon mapping.
 Imagery was generated to support GEO 106's final project, in which the class mapped the campus's trees.
 (Read Full Launch Report...)